Xiaocai-Zhang/Anomalous-Traffic-Patterns-Detection/README.md

 }
 ```
 ## ATPD_algorithm
-**Copy the csv files in result fold of data_process package to the data fold of ATPD_algorithm package, configure the path in the configfile.txt**
+**Copy the csv files in the result fold of data_process package to the data fold of ATPD_algorithm package.
+Similarly, configure the paths in the configfile.txt**
 ```
 configuration_file = './configfile.txt'
 ```